Keltings/Identity_Access_Management/coffee_shop_full_stack/starter_code/backend/README.md

 #### Virtual Environment

-We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organized.
 Instructions for setting up a virtual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### PIP Dependencies